 Why Cedar Breaks is a Great Alternative to Bryce Canyon

-On a recent trip to Zion National Park, my intention was to head on to Bryce Canyon National Park.
-But, there were a few problems with this scenario: 1) I had my dog with me, & Bryce only has one dog-friendly walking trail; 2) Bryce was going to be a major detour from my next stop in Park City, & 3) The hotels in & around Bryce seemed over-priced & not really worth the money.
+After a recent trip to Zion National Park, my intention was to then visit Bryce Canyon National Park.
+But, there were a few problems: 1) I had my dog with me, & Bryce only has one dog-friendly walking trail; 2) Bryce was going to be a major detour from my next stop in Park City, & 3) The hotels by Bryce seemed over-priced & not worth the money.
 Sooo…I had to figure out a Plan B!
-Enter: Cedar Breaks National Monument, which is just a few miles outside of Brian Head, Utah.
-Below, I’ll get into the top reasons “Why Cedar Breaks is a Great Alternative to Bryce Canyon.“
+Enter: Cedar Breaks National Monument ~ which is just a few miles outside of Brian Head, Utah.
+Here we’ll discover “Why Cedar Breaks is a Great Alternative to Bryce Canyon.

 Cedar Breaks is a good choice if you can’t make it all the way to Bryce Canyon ~ especially if you’re traveling with a dog!